Welcome to Solomon!

 • MTD stewardship is the relationship-building and communication that takes place after a ministry gift has been received.

-Stewardship involves thanking donors, updating them on the impact of their gifts, keeping them involved and offering other opportunities to give.
+Stewardship involves thanking donors, updating them on the impact of their gifts, keeping them involved, and offering other opportunities to give.
 Generally, this can be accomplished in a OFFER, THANK, SHOW, CONNECT cycle twice a year.
 This ongoing view of MTD leads to a strong and stable support base and only takes about 2-3 hours a week.

 • After a gift, THANK donors for their giving.
-The general standard is a hand-written thank-you card and a phone call.
+The general standard is a handwritten thank-you card and a phone call.
 (Other ideas HERE.)
 No financial ask.

 • A month or two later, SHOW the donor how their gift made an impact.
 They need to know they made a difference.
 No financial ask.